Mastering Litter Box Cleanliness: A Cat Behaviorist's Step-by-Step Approach

 Thanks to my wonderful husband, Christopher Van de Kieft, for patiently photographing me cleaning a litter box.

-About the author: Jennifer Van de Kieft is a Certified Advanced Feline Training & Behavior Professional located in Brooklyn, NY, but provides virtual consultations throughout the United States.
+About the author: Jennifer Van de Kieft, CAFTP, FFCP, PNCC is located in Brooklyn, NY.
+She is certified in feline behavior and pet nutrition.
 She owns Cat Advocate, a feline behavior consulting company.
 She provides cat guardians with the strategies, tools and knowledge needed to address their cat's behavior issues.
+Jennifer provides virtual consultations throughout the United States.

 We love Jennifer.
 She is so knowledgeable and helped us a lot with the bas behavior of our cats.